luvitrocks/oauth/README.md

 ## Examples

-To run examples clone this repo execute them like ``luvit example/oauth.lua``:
+To run examples clone this repo, create your applications on Twitter (for OAuth example) and Github (OAutg2), paste necessary keys and secrets into files and execute them like ``luvit example/oauth.lua``:

 ### OAuth1.0